SynthDAO/snx-limit-orders/specs/Node.md

 ## Requirements
 * The node collects executable limit orders as soon as their execution conditions are met.
-* The node only executes orders that can refund the entire gas cost of the transaction.
+* The node only executes orders that can refund the entire gas cost of the transaction in addition to an `executionFee` equal to or larger than a pre-configured minimum.
 * The node attempts to re-execute failing order transactions as soon as their order conditions are met again

 ## Components